$129.99 Buy It Now

 Another misconception is that more megapixels always mean better image quality.
 While higher resolution can result in more detail, it is not the only factor that determines image quality.
 Factors like sensor size, lens quality, and image processing also play a significant role in the final image quality.

-See also How digital camera works step by step
+See also How to connect digital life camera to wifi

 The Evolution of Digital Camera Technology